vpinball/pinmame/docs/pin2k_sound.md

 `dcs_txData()` simply de-interleaves into two ring buffers when `dcs_dac.stereo` is set.
 There is no second DMA channel to service.

-Consequently the SPORT word rate is twice the frame rate: at SCLKDIV=7 and a 16 MHz part, the existing rate formula yields 62500, and the stream runs at 31250.
-That factor of two is why `dcs_txData()`'s sample-rate assert reads `sRate * 0.5` in the stereo case. `adsp_txCallback()` additionally clamps the derived rate to 62500 for this board and logs when it has to - erikieNL's MAME branch had to force 31250, which hints the real firmware's divider may not land where the formula predicts.
+Consequently the SPORT word rate is twice the frame rate, which is why `dcs_txData()`'s sample-rate assert reads `sRate * 0.5` in the stereo case.

+**The frame rate is fixed at 31250 and must not be derived.** Real RFM and SWE1 firmware programs `SCLKDIV=4` with `S1_CONTROL` bit 14 (nominally "internal serial clock") set, which derives 50000 - and that plays everything 1.6x too fast, confirmed by ear.
+So the bit does not describe what actually clocks the DACs; the board feeds them an external 31.25 kHz sample clock regardless.
+Both references reached the same place independently: Encore hardcodes 31250, and erikieNL's MAME branch added a Pin2K test specifically to defeat MAME's derivation. `adsp_txCallback()` still computes the derived value and logs it when it disagrees, so a board that genuinely does drive its own clock would be visible rather than silently overridden.

+> **Open, and probably caused by that decision:** the boot self-test "bong"
+> may sound wrong.
+Encore notes the firmware brings up a **19.5 kHz, M=2**
+> SPORT during board diagnostics before switching to the runtime one, so the
+> diagnostic tone is generated at a different rate *and* a different
+> autobuffer stride from normal playback.
+Forcing 31250 unconditionally will
+> therefore play it at the wrong speed, and `M=2` may also mean the
+> de-interleave should not be pairing adjacent words during that phase.
+> Encore distinguishes the two by testing for `increment == 1` and a source
+> rate above 30 kHz; the same test would let the diagnostic tone keep its
+> derived rate while runtime audio stays pinned at 31250.
+Not implemented -
+> runtime audio was the priority, and the bong is cosmetic.

+Stereo routing is a second thing that is easy to get wrong and easy to miss: the mixing levels handed to `stream_init_multi_float()` are `MIXER(level,pan)` values, not raw levels.
+Passing a bare level leaves both channels panned centre, so each comes out of both speakers and the board sounds mono no matter how correct the de-interleave is.

 Two further details the WPC boards get away with and this one does not: